floatingpointsoftware/stylist/README.md

 ### Defining a parent

 It's very easy to define a parent for a theme.
-You just specify the name of the theme:

-    Stylist::register('mytheme', '/path/to/mytheme/', true, 'parenttheme');
+You simply define the parent theme inside your theme.json:

+    "parent": "Another theme"

-This will ensure that Stylist will first look in your theme's directories for files and assets, and then look int he parent's theme directories.
+This will ensure that Stylist will first look in your theme's directories for files and assets, and then look in the parent's theme directories.
 If your theme's parent also has a parent, then it will continue looking up the tree until it finds the file.

+Parents do not need to be activated for your theme to make use of them.
+Only your theme needs to be activated.
+However, they do need to be registered.
+This may be handled by the package that manages your theme, or you can register it yourself.